dmyersturnbull/dmyersturnbull.github.io/contents/guide/git-ssh-gpg.md

 ### Tell Git to use your GPG key

-To see your generate key pair, run:
+To see your generate key pair, run

 ```bash
 gpg --list-keys --keyid-format long